 April 15, 2020

 National Jewish Health received all city permits in early February and construction on the Center for Outpatient Health (COH).
 Mortenson Construction is fully underway.
 A tower crane has been erected on site, and work continues on the foundation of the building.

 The City of Denver Storm Water Project continues in Phase 1 of their construction plan.
 The City & County of Denver is installing an improved, expanded storm drain system to provide greater flood protection for Congress Park residents, National Jewish Health, and local businesses from heavy rainstorms and other storm events.
 That project necessitated a temporary move of the National Jewish Health main entrance to entering off 14th Avenue.
 This change is anticipated to remain in place through August 2020.

 August 4, 2020

 Construction of the National Jewish Health Center for Outpatient Health continues to be on schedule.
 Elevator cores have been erected and work is progressing on the parking structure.
 Project completion is slated for late summer 2021.

-Heavy storms and the impact of COVID-19 have delayed the City of Denver Jackson Street Storm Water Project.
+Heavy storms and the impact of COVID-19 have delayed the City of Denver Jackson Street Storm Drain Project.
 Work is progressing and in August they will shift operations to the east bound lanes of Colfax Avenue.
 That project necessitated a temporary move of the National Jewish Health main entrance to entering off 14th Avenue.
 See parking map and driving directions.
 This change is anticipated to remain in place through October 2020.
 For the latest on the storm water project visit the city’s project website.